 2. Big scope: Enablon

-Notably, EHS software tends to be modular.
-That is, there are several optional components making up the system, such as Incident Management, Risk Assessments, Audits, Inspections and so on.
+EHS software tends to be modular.
+That is, there are several optional components making up the system covering all aspects of Environmental, Health and Safety management.

 Many companies will be looking for “everything”, and some will be able to pay for it.

-Therefore, if you have a far-reaching scope and a big budget, Enablon should be on your shortlist.
+Therefore, if you have a far-reaching scope and a big budget, Enablon should be on your longlist.

-Enablon is one of the most well-known EHS software solutions, having been around since 2000.
-Independent industry analyst Verdantix states that Enablon is best suited to “large, multinational firms seeking an enterprise-wide platform offering.”
+Enablon, by Wolters Kluwer, is one of the most well-known EHS software solutions, having been around since 2000.
+Verdantix states that Enablon is best suited to “large, multinational firms seeking an enterprise-wide platform offering.”

 What’s a big budget?
-Anything above the NAEM-reported buyers’ median of $175,000 could be considered a healthy budget for EHS software.
+Anything above around $150,000 in the first year can be considered a healthy budget for EHS software.

 5. Mobile-first: iAuditor